aurelieverrot/aurelieverrot/README.md

 ### Hi There 👋

-I am Aurelie (she/her), Software Engineer from California working at Zendesk in the Internationalization (i18n) team, where I maintain and build the tools to provide localized content to all Zendesk products.
-I mostly work with Ruby on Rails, on the Backend.
+I am Aurelie (she/her), a Software Engineer from California working at Zendesk in the Internationalization (i18n) team.
+I maintain and build the tools to provide localized content to all Zendesk products.
+I primarily work with Ruby on Rails, on the Backend.

 I am also an editor and the English translator for the [WomenOnRails newsletter](https://womenonrailsinternational.substack.com/)